WOGL: Big 98.1

 On April 28, 2022, at 8:30 a.m., after playing "Got My Mind Set on You" by George Harrison and going into a commercial stopset, the station began a half-hour stunt with songs that featured the word "big" in the title or artist name, such as "To Be with You" by Mr. Big, "Big Pimpin'" by Jay Z featuring UGK, "Mr. Big Stuff" by Jean Knight, "Big Girls Don't Cry" by Fergie and "Big Me" by Foo Fighters.
 At 9:00, WOGL relaunched as "Big 98.1", readjusting their classic hits format to focus primarily on songs from the 1970s to the 1990s, with the first song being "Don't Stop Believin'" by Journey.
 With the move, the station temporarily suspended most of their airstaff with the exception of morning host Sean 'Coop' Tabler; Audacy Philadelphia market manager David Yadgaroff disclosed to the Philadelphia Business Journal that the mostly-jockless launch is expected to last, by his estimation, "a short period of time — a couple of weeks to a month or so. [...]
 And then as we move through the spring and into the summer, we will add some additional hosts for mid-day afternoon and evening."
-The change also resulted in the unannounced departure of the station's longtime weekend program "Bob Pantano’s Dance Party", which had been heard on the station on Saturday nights and would move to the station's HD2 subchannel after being on the main frequency as far back as WOGL's launch in 1987.
+The change also resulted in the unannounced departure of the station's longtime weekend program "Bob Pantano's Dance Party", which had been heard on the station on Saturday nights and would move to the station's HD2 subchannel after being on the main frequency as far back as WOGL's launch in 1987.

+Following the rebrand, the station would continue to shift further away from the typical boundaries of the classic hits format, with the station beginning to add songs from as late as the 2000s, primarily from the rhythmic contemporary format, to the point of throwing out the entire classic hits format for the 2025 Memorial Day weekend and shifting to a temporary new classic hip hop format, promoting it as a "Throwback Weekend" for the holiday.
+While the classic hits format would return following the holiday, it did so with a further-increased focus on rhythmic contemporary throwbacks, signaling a further evolution of the "Big" format.